[AWS/Athena] How to create a table using partition projection for WAF log analysis

 About the execution environment

-This time, the query is executed with the following configuration.
+In this example, the query is executed using the following configuration.

 The S3 hierarchy used is as follows: